peteroupc/MailLib/docs/PeterO.Text.ProtocolStrings.md

     public static bool IsInFreeformClass(
         string str);

  Determines whether the given string belongs in RFC 8264's FreeformClass.
-In general, the FreeformClass contains most letters, digits, spaces, punctuation, and symbols in the Unicode standard, as well as all basic printable characters (U+0021 to U+007E), but excludes control characters and separators.
+In general, the FreeformClass contains most letters, digits, spaces, punctuation, and symbols in the Unicode standard, as well as all basic printable characters (U + 0021 to U + 007E), but excludes control characters and separators.

     <b>Parameters:</b>